alej4ndro-cm/Courses/README.md

 # Courses
- A repository for storing my coursework and related materials for the courses I'll be taking.
+This repository contains coursework and related materials for various courses I am taking.
+Each subfolder represents a separate course.